Manufacturers Struggle with Build versus Buy for Their MES and What Are the Core 4 Elements

 Manufacturing Execution Systems (MES) represent one of the most misunderstood technologies in industrial automation.
 While many believe they can purchase MES "off the shelf" with minimal configuration, the reality is starkly different.
 This article addresses common misconceptions about MES implementation and clarifies why every organization ultimately builds their MES system, whether they realize it or not.

-Source Video: MES Build vs Buy Reality Check
+🎥 Video walkthrough: MES Build vs Buy Reality Check — Watch on YouTube

 The Fundamental Truth About MES